InformaticsMatters/dls-fragalysis-stack-kubernetes/rancher/README.md

 To do this you need a _bucket_, a _folder_ in the bucket and suitable AWS credentials.

+**IMPORTANT** The xch-bastion `cluster.yml` file **MUST NOT be committed back to revision control - it contains sensitive AWS credentials.

 ### Creating compute instances
-At STFC we have provided a short playbook that, given a base (ubuntu) server, configures the server with the pre-requisites for RKE and our fragalsysis needs (i.e. noquattor and a docker registry lookup and Docker `20.10.24` suitable for may RKE versions).
+At STFC we have provided a cluster-prep playbook that configures a base machine image that should be used for any new nodes for the RKE cluster.
+See the `site-rke-machine` playbook in `rancher/cluster-prep/ansible-machine-prep`.

-Given a base machine on STFC (and a jump host (i..e the xch-bastion) you should be able to run the `site-rke-machine.yaml` playbook to initialise the base: -
+Given a base machine on STFC (and a jump host (i..e the xch-bastion) you should be able to run the `site-rke-machine.yaml` playbook to initialise the base image.
+This has already been done and so does not need to be done again unless you want a new base image.

+The current machine image snapshot is: -

+-  `rke-k8s-base-ubuntu-docker-20.10.24`.

+The base image contains: -

+-   Docker 10.20.24
+-   NFS client
+-   A Docker Hub mirror
+-   An /etc/noquattor file to avoid automated updates

+If you need to create a new base image...

 From the `cluster-prep/ansible-machine-prep` directory: -